 Hispanic Brands.
 We entered the quick-casual restaurant segment in 1998 with our acquisition of Pollo Tropical, Inc. and we subsequently acquired Taco Cabana, Inc. in late 2000.
-As of June 30, 2004, our Hispanic Brands were comprised of 184 company-owned and 34 franchised restaurants.
+As of March 31, 2004, our Hispanic Brands were comprised of 183 company-owned and 33 franchised restaurants.

-Taco Cabana-Our Taco Cabana restaurants combine generous portions of fresh, premium quality Tex-Mex and traditional Mexican style food in a festive setting with the convenience and value of quick-service restaurants.
+Taco Cabana-Our Taco Cabana restaurants combine generous portions of fresh, premium quality Tex-Mex and traditional Mexican style food, in a festive setting with the convenience and value of quick-service restaurants.
 Menu items include flame-grilled beef and chicken fajitas, quesadillas, traditional Mexican and American breakfasts, other Tex-Mex dishes and fresh-made flour tortillas.
-Most menu items are made fresh daily in each of our Taco Cabana restaurants.
+Unlike many of our competitors, most menu items are made fresh daily in each of our Taco Cabana restaurants.
 Our Taco Cabana restaurants also offer a distinctive salsa bar as well as a variety of beverage choices, including margaritas and beer.
 Taco Cabana pioneered the Mexican patio café concept with its first restaurant in San Antonio, Texas in 1978.
-As of June 30, 2004, we owned and operated 124 Taco Cabana restaurants located in Texas and Oklahoma and franchised nine Taco Cabana restaurants.
+As of March 31, 2004, we owned and operated 123 Taco Cabana restaurants located in Texas and Oklahoma and franchised nine Taco Cabana restaurants.
 For the year ended December 31, 2003, our Taco Cabana restaurants generated total revenues of \$181.5 million and EBITDA of \$24.4 million.
 In addition, for 2003, our Taco Cabana restaurants generated average annual sales per restaurant of \$1.5 million and average EBITDA per restaurant of \$0.2 million.

 Pollo Tropical-Our Pollo Tropical restaurants feature fresh grilled chicken marinated in a proprietary blend of tropical fruit juices and spices and authentic "made from scratch" side dishes.
 Our menu emphasizes freshness and quality with a focus on flavorful chicken served "hot off the grill."
 Pollo Tropical restaurants combine high quality, distinctive menu items and an inviting tropical setting with the convenience and value of quick-service restaurants.
 Most menu items are made fresh daily in each of our Pollo Tropical restaurants.
 Pollo Tropical opened its first company-owned restaurant in 1988 in Miami.
-As of June 30, 2004, we owned and operated a total of 60 restaurants, 51 of which were located in south Florida and nine of which were located in central Florida.
-We also franchised 25 Pollo Tropical restaurants as of June 30, 2004, 20 of which were located in Puerto Rico, four in Ecuador and one in Miami.
+As of March 31, 2004, we owned and operated a total of 60 restaurants, 51 of which were located in south Florida under the trade name Pollo Tropical, and nine of which were located in central Florida under the trade name TropiGrill[®].
+We also franchised 24 Pollo Tropical restaurants as of March 31, 2004, 19 of which were located in Puerto Rico, four in Ecuador and one in Miami.
 Since our acquisition of Pollo Tropical, we have expanded the brand by over 65% by opening 24 new company-owned restaurants.
 For the year ended December 31, 2003, our Pollo Tropical restaurants generated total revenues of \$110.2 million and EBITDA of \$22.6 million.
 In addition, for 2003, our Pollo Tropical restaurants generated average annual sales per restaurant of \$1.8 million, which we believe is among the highest in the quick-casual segment, and average EBITDA per restaurant of \$0.4 million.